jdasfd/withncbi_note/note/plasmid.md

 # Graph::Undirected:
 # allows you to create undirected graphs
 # add_edge: Add the edge to the graph
-# connected_components: for an undirected graph, returns the vertices of the connected components of the graph as a list of anonymous arrays.
+# connected_components: for an undirected graph, returns the vertices of the connected components of the graph as a list of anonymous arrays

 cat connected_components.tsv | head -n 3
 #NZ_CP059740.1   NZ_CP059748.1   NZ_CP059794.1   NZ_CP059817.1   NZ_CP062266.1   NZ_CP072708.1